-A Data Center is a facility composed of networked computers and storage that businesses or other organizations use to organize, process, store and disseminate large amounts of data.
+A Data Center is a facility composed of networked computers and storage that businesses or other organizations use to organize, process, store, and disseminate large amounts of data.

 Data Centers have tier classifications that are established based on the topology of the site which drives the performance of the actual website.
-This classification is solely based on the combination of the type of designing topology and the location of the site.
+This classification is solely based on the combination of the type of designed topology and the location of the site.

-Such, tiered Data Centers have their own characteristics and advantages.
+Such, tiered Data Centers have their characteristics and advantages.
 However, in addition to the advantages of each tier class, the operational sustainability of the data center is critical to ensure availability and reliability.

 The idea originally began of Data Center being a private server room in a company connecting user computers to the server and running applications on the server for granting access to users.
 In earlier days the organization was responsible for the maintenance of servers, storage, and networking components and this required many IT personnel to manage the facility.

-The data and the business keeps growing monotonously, in house Data Centers face the issue of constant hardware and infrastructure upgrades and updates.
-To overcome this issue third party Data Center service providers offer IT resources for clients for use in their business operations.
+The data and the business keeps growing monotonously, in-house Data Centers face the issue of constant hardware and infrastructure upgrades and updates.
+To overcome this issue third-party Data Center service providers offer IT resources for clients for use in their business operations.
 Many business enterprise organizations are hiring services from third-party Data Centers, such as Cloud Computing.